In Canada, pedestrian injuries are one of the leading causes of injury-related deaths for children 14 years of age and younger.

-The Walk Safe PSAs can be viewed in Punjabi, French and Chinese at the below links:
+The Walk Safe video can be viewed in Punjabi, French and Chinese at the below links:

-In addition, drivers are known to underestimate their speed.2 Reducing vehicle speed has proven to be effective in preventing crashes and reducing the severity of injuries.1
+Reducing vehicle speed has proven to be effective in preventing crashes and reducing the severity of injuries.

-Make communities more walkable.
-Recent research in the United States and Europe shows a link between communities that are conducive to walking and fewer pedestrian injuries.6 These communities have environments that promote walking by making routes attractive (e.g., trees and trails) and safe (e.g., sidewalks and crosswalks).
+Communities that are more conducive to walking have fewer pedestrian injuries.
+These communities have environments that promote walking by making routes attractive (e.g., trees and trails) and safe (e.g., sidewalks and crosswalks).

 Vision Zero is a multi-national traffic safety initiative based on the philosophy that no one should be killed or seriously injured on the road.
 One of the key areas of focus is enhancing pedestrian and cyclist safety.
 Check out our Parachute Vision Zero for more information on how to make Canadian roads safer.